maridasi47500/my-life-verse/README.md

 - score of number of stuff bookmarked, number of people bookmarked

 - remove bookmarks/add bookmarks bookmark number rails
-- user page earth/bag bookmarks, place for bookmarks
+- user page has many plabene tickets and has many bookmarks, place for bookmarks

 valid emails, spam alerts

-- home page is 2 or 3 of your favorite activities, where there are more bookmrks
+* ** home page is **2 or 3 of your favorite activities, where there are more bookmrks**
-- in the welcome page you have got a plane ticket
+- in the welcome page you have got a **plane ticket**

 and the signup has phone number and ountry of phone number